Raykosan/ComfyUI_RaykoStudio/README.md

 - **Custom CLIP Toggle** - A dedicated, visually distinct button to enable/disable CLIP application per node.
 When the clip input is turned off, the node operates in the "model only" mode.
 - **Precision Strength Control** - Adjust LoRA strength using `+` / `-` buttons or direct numeric input.
 - **Auto-Resizing & Scrollable List** - The node automatically adjusts its height, with smooth scrolling for long lists.
 - **Quick update** - When adding a new LoRA to the 'loras' folder, you do not need to reload ComfyUI or the browser page.
 Just click the ✔️ Update LoRA list button.
+- **Tag Editing** - Many loras rely on resources other than Civitai.
+You can register the tags for such loras manually.

 ### Adding and Managing LoRAs
 1. Click **➕ Add LoRA** to open the selector.
 Search or browse the tree, and click a LoRA to add it.